 There are also many other types of chemical reactions that take place around us and even inside of us every day!
 Can you think of any examples?
 Here are a few to get you started:

 - Digestion – whenever you eat, your body uses many different and very complex chemical reactions to break down the food and convert it into energy and other things that your body needs!
-(To learn more about digestion, check out this page.)
+(You can learn more about digestion on this page.)